csgillespie/efficientR/main.md

 ## R startup

-Every time R starts a couple of files scripts are run default, as documented in `?Startup`.
+Every time R starts a couple of file scripts are run by default, as documented in `?Startup`.
 This section explains how to customise these files, allowing you to save API keys or load frequently used functions.
 Before learning how to modify these files, we'll take a look at how to ignore them, with R's startup arguments.
 If you want to turn custom set-up 'on' it's useful to be able to turn it 'off', e.g. for debugging.